 EL teachers monitor EL students’ progress in content area classes and collaborate with general education teachers to maximize student growth.
 EL paraprofessionals, under the supervision of EL teachers also provide academic support for EL students in their content area classes.
 Content area learning is supported using both the pull-in and push out models.

-Minnesota students in grades 10 - 12 who become proficient in English and one or more other languages can earn Minnesota's World Language Proficiency Certificates & Billingual/Multilingual Seals.
+Minnesota students in grades 10 - 12 who become proficient in English and one or more other languages can earn Minnesota's World Language Proficiency Certificates & Bilingual/Multilingual Seals.

 - The World Language Proficiency Certificate